-- In a glass or ceramic bowl, combine the onion/garlic juice, yogurt or milk, oil, tomato paste, and seasonings.
+- In a glass or ceramic bowl, combine the onion/garlic juice, yogurt or milk, oil, tomato paste, black pepper, paprika, and salt.
 Add the cubed chicken and toss to coat.
 Cover the bowl and refrigerate it for at least 4 hours, or overnight for the best results.

 - When you are ready to cook the chicken, remove the pieces from the marinade and thread them onto small metal or bamboo kebab skewers.
+If using bamboo skewers, soak them in water for a few hours so they don't ignite on the grill.
 The chunks of chicken can touch each other, but don’t put them too closely together.
+Discard any remaining marinade.

 - Sprinkle the kebabs with salt and put them on the grill.
 Grill them evenly on all sides, about 12 minutes total.
-You can sprinkle Turkish spices like oregano and paprika over the hot kebabs to add extra flavor.
+You can sprinkle Turkish spices like oregano, sumac, and paprika over the hot kebabs to add extra flavor.